Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Projects without risk management have 45% more "surprises."

-The successful projects list their risks.
-Evaluate them.
+Successful projects list their risks.
+Assess them.
 Have a plan in case they occur.
 Review it monthly.

 Sometimes you realize too late.
 Month 8 of 18.
 30% over budget.
-Chaotic requirements.
+Requirements chaotic.

 Is it over?
 Not necessarily.

-Be Honest.
+Be honest.
 Sit down with the sponsor.
 "The project is in trouble."
-Clearly state: Budget, timeline, or scope?
+State clearly: budget, timeline, or scope?

-Scope Triage.
+Scope triage.
 What do you really need?
 What is nice-to-have?
-What can be phase 2?
-Cutting 20-30% of the nice-to-haves can save the project.
+What can be Phase 2?
+Cutting 20–30% of nice-to-haves can save the project.

 Replan.
 Not with the original unrealistic estimates.
-But: Where are we now?
+Instead: where are we now?
 From here, how much longer do we need?

 The new baseline may be 24 months instead of 18.
-That's okay.
-Better to plan ahead than to panic in the end.
+That is okay.
+Better to plan ahead than to panic at the end.

 Conclusion

-But they don't fail because people are dumb.
+But they do not fail because people are stupid.
 They fail because processes are missing.
 Because communication is broken.
 Because requirements are chaotic.
 Because risks are ignored.

 These are all things you can control.

-The successful 30% are not smarter.
+The successful 30% are not more intelligent.
 They have better systems.
 Better communication.
 Clear requirements.
 Risk awareness.
 Real executive support.

 You can have that too.
-It doesn't take much - but it takes discipline.
+It does not take much—but it does take discipline.

 And honesty.
-The willingness to say: "This won't work if we don't do X."
+The willingness to say: "This will not work unless we do X."

-If you are willing to do that, you belong to the 30%.
+If you are ready for that, you belong to the 30%.

 Join us on the journey